Knoblauchpilze/easy-assert/README.md

 ## The problem statement

-This project is a collection of utility functions to assert things in collections and object.
+This project is a collection of utility functions to assert things in collections and objects.

 When developing a rest application it is common to define repositories, services and controllers.
 Those types usually manipulate custom entities and DTOs which are (in Go) usually `struct`s.

 It's also very common that those entities or DTOs ultimately are saved into or extracted from a database.
 And a common practice in databases is to have fields like `updated_at` or `created_at` to help tracking when rows were created.

-In a testing environment and especially in integration tests, it can be quite cumbersome to assert that a certain item is in a collection of values returned by a repository or a service when all values have different time stamps.
+In a testing environment and especially in integration tests, it can be quite cumbersome to assert that a certain item is in a collection of values returned by a repository or a service when all values have different timestamps.

 ## Isn't this a solved problem?